-Where Dexus or a Dexus entity enters into a transaction with a related party, the related parties must comply with related party protocols and Dexus policies and standards which require the transaction to be entered into on an arm's length basis and on commercial terms or, if required, relevant approvals are obtained.
-These policies and standards, including related party policies, are governed by the Dexus Conflicts of Interest and Related Party Transactions Policy.
+Where Dexus or a Dexus entity enters into a transaction with a related party, the related parties must comply with related party protocols and Dexus policies and procedures which require the transaction to be entered into on an arm's length basis and on commercial terms or, if required, relevant approvals are obtained.
+These policies and procedures are governed by the Dexus Conflicts of Interest and Related Party Transactions Policy.